The village of Emmaus was the setting for one of the most touching of Christ’s post-Resurrection appearances.

 On the façade of the church is a ceramic depiction of Christ and the two disciples.
 Inside, under glass, are the remains of what is suggested to be the foundations of the house of Cleophas.
 Near the church a section of Roman road has been excavated.

-El-Qubeibeh is the only Emmaus candidate in the Palestinian Territories, and checkpoints make access more difficult.
+El-Qubeibeh is the only Emmaus candidate in Palestine, and checkpoints make access more difficult.
 The elevated site offers a fine outlook over the hill country towards the Mediterranean Sea.

 Factors against El-Qubeibeh: 1) The village was not called Emmaus in the 1st century.
 2) No Jewish objects have been found there.
 3) The village was not identified with Luke’s Gospel until late in the 13th century.